Patidar reservation agitation: Judicial

 Following violence on 25 August, the Gujarat High Court issued notices to police and Government of Gujarat to conduct a probe and submit a report regarding involvement of police in property damage and atrocities.
-In case of custodial death of youth in Ahmedabad, the court ordered state Crime Investigation Department (CID) probe.
+In case of custodial death of youth in Ahmedabad, the court ordered state CID probe.
 PIL seeking investigation by judicial commission in role of Patidar leaders in violence was filed in the court.
 The High Court ordered the state government to pay ₹ 4 lakh as compensation to the kin of people died in the violence, ₹ 2 lakh to the person who suffered disability over 65% and ₹ 10,000 to person who was injured in police atrocity.
 The public interest litigation was filed in the High Court which demands prohibition on blanket ban on internet services as happened in the end of August 2015.
 Later the court upheld the decision of government in banning the internet.
 The Gujarat High Court also ordered filing FIR in cases of excesses on part of the police on 16 September.
 The court also heard cases on various Patidar leaders in October 2015.

 Gujarat High Court quashed the ordinances postponing local body elections citing them as unconstitutional and directed the State Election Commission to hold the elections by 25 December.

 When the petitions were filed against 10% EBC reservation, it was quashed by the Gujarat High Court in August 2016 citing it as unconstitutional.
 The government moved to the Supreme Court challenging the order.
 The Supreme Court gave an interim direction to not allow fresh admissions or recruitment under the EBC reservation.
 The ordinance for EBC reservation lapsed on 4 October.

 Power of Patidar, a film about the agitation, was denied clearance by the Central Board of Film Certification.